Crossroads MVP

 - Move the enemy in any direction away from you.

-- May now Block any two Attacks before suffering penalties.
+- Can Block two Melee Attacks before suffering penalties.

 - Third Step